anast-ananko/server/README.md

     **Content:**
     ```json
       {
-        message: "User with user@mail.ru not found"
+        message: "User with user@gmail.ru not found"
       }
     ```